Aaron98990/ways-of-the-game/misconduct.md

 ## Warnings

 Warnings are an important tool that is not technically misconduct.
 There are two different types of warnings: private ones (a 1v1 conference) and public ones (where everyone can hear it).
 They are an important tool to set a message to everyone watching the game on what is acceptable.
 If you give a warning, you must follow through with misconduct if the offense blatantly happens again (as words mean nothing without action).
-Match officials should say less than more as the more they say, the more they will be misheard, misunderstood/misinterpreted, or contradict themselves.
+Match officials should say less than more as the more they say, the more they will be misheard, misunderstood/misinterpreted, or contradict themselves or another match official.
 Also, particiapnts are more emotional (and exhausted) than logical.

 Things to avoid saying publically:
 - If you do X, I will do Y. (e.g. If you that again, I'll give you a yellow.
 Don't tie yourself.)